 The Basilica di Santa Croce is the principal Franciscan church in Florence, Italy.
-Buried here are Michelangelo, Galileo, Machiavelli, and other early Renaissance tombs.
+Michelangelo, Galileo, Machiavelli, and other early Renaissance tombs are buried here.

-There is a great collection of Renaissance art and architecture in this beautiful church.
+This beautiful church has a great collection of Renaissance art and architecture.
 Including frescos by Giotto.

-Santa Croce is also a great area to stay in and be close to everything.
+Santa Croce is also a great place to stay and be close to everything.

 Did you know that Florence is known for its leather?
-As you’re walking around the city, you’ll find many shops selling leather purses, luggage, wallets, belts, and all other leather items.
+Walking around the city, you’ll find many shops selling leather purses, luggage, wallets, belts, and all other leather items.
 Leather craftsmanship is a tradition that dates back hundreds of years.

-Not far from the Basilica di Santa Croce, you’ll find the World’s Famous School of Leather of Florence.
-It was founded in 1949.
+The World’s Famous School of Leather of Florence is not far from the Basilica di Santa Croce.
+The school was founded in 1949.
 It is the place in Italy that brings in students from different parts of the world to learn the art of leather making.

-At the School of Leather, they have a shop.
-If you’d like to treat yourself, you will find everything from small keychains to beautiful leather luggage.
-Not gonna lie, some of it is pricey.
-However, the quality of work and the product are exceptional.
-And, guaranteed for life.
-You know it’s not something mass-produced in another county.
+There is a store at the School of Leather open to the public.
+You will find everything from small keychains to beautiful leather luggage.
+Some of it is pricey.
+However, the quality of the work and the product are exceptional.
+And guaranteed for life.
+You know it’s not something mass-produced in another country.

 We have purchased wallets, belts, and small items for gifts that we have had for over 10 years.
 Hubby’s wallet came apart in the corner a little -after so much use- and when we returned, they fixed it, no questions asked.
 Their customer service is amazing.